 - After feedings, hold your child upright for at least 30 minutes.
 Try to keep your baby quiet and relaxed after feedings.

-- For sleep, you may place rolled towels under the mattress to raise the head of the crib 30°.
+- For sleep, you may place rolled towels under the mattress to raise the head of the bed or crib 30°.
 Do not use pillows or other soft sleep positioners in the crib.

-Your physician also may give advice about diet and lifestyle changes that can help manage symptoms, such as:
+Your doctor also may offer advice about diet and lifestyle changes that can help manage reflux in your child.

 Boston Children's Hospital